 Choose another country or region to see content specific to your location

-A robust public financial management system is a cornerstone for any government and more so in developing countries.
+A robust public financial management system is the cornerstone for any government, particularly developing countries.
 Transparent and equitable public finances provide a platform for governments to deliver a strong enabling environment for business and effective public services.
-Our specialised team of professionals work in all aspects of the EPFM cycle to enhance public financial management efficiency right from planning to resource allocation and spending.
+Our specialised team of professionals work in all aspects of the PFM cycle to enhance public financial management efficiency right from planning to resource allocation and spending.
 We ensure adequacy, appropriateness, economy, efficiency, effectiveness and equity in our progress.

-We work with governments (national, provincial and counties), bilateral, multilateral and international non-governmental organisations (INGOs) for developing efficient systems and ensuring accountability in management of this limited public resource.
-We provide technical assistance on medium term expenditure reviews, budgeting, financial monitoring, feasibility studies and maintenance of financial records, thus work to strengthen public finances.
+We work with governments (national, provincial and counties), bilateral, multilateral and international non-governmental organisations (INGOs) for developing efficient systems and ensuring accountability in the management of limited public resources.
+We provide technical assistance on medium term expenditure reviews, budgeting, financial monitoring, feasibility studies and maintenance of financial records, thus working to strengthen public finances.

 Click here to read more...